Lesson 1: Patenting Process Pre-filing Steps

 - Will you have many competitors in that market?

 However, just because you may want to distribute products in a particular market, does not mean that you should automatically consider filing a patent in that jurisdiction because patent filings are costly.

 A better way to approach this issue is to consider the following:

 - How much revenue will you derive from selling the product in that market?

 - Will you have the resources to enforce your patent in that market?

 Think now and for the future.
-If the target market is a small market or has a weak IP enforcement regime, you may want to forego the time and money required to file a patent in that jurisdiction and determine if other forms of protection might be available to help you achieve the same or similar goals.
+If the target market is small or has a weak IP enforcement regime, you may want to forego the time and money required to file a patent in that jurisdiction and determine if other forms of protection might be available to help you achieve the same or similar goals.
 Otherwise, you may have to be prepared to address the consequences of not having the requisite IP protection in that jurisdiction.

 In other words, do a cost-benefit analysis.
 Consider the potential for revenues in that market and the nature and the strength of the judicial system and its enforcement mechanisms versus the cost of filing, maintaining and enforcing the patent in that jurisdiction.

 Additional considerations for drafting your patentFor example, your idea may apply to areas outside of your core business and hence you may want to talk about your invention in broader terms to be able to generate revenue from licensing it to someone who doesn’t compete with you but who wants to practise the invention in a different type of business.